kevinjeremia/kevinjeremia/README.md

 • 💻 I'm currently enrolled in Mobile (Android) Development Path at Bangkit Academy 2024 Batch-1<br>
 • 👽 I'm learning Android development, Data structures, and Algorithms at the momment<br>
-• 👐 i'm looking for internship opportunity.
+• 👐 I'm looking for internship opportunity.
 If you're hiring, let's chat!
 Email: <kevin.jeremia.pontoh@gmail.com> or [LinkedIn](https://www.linkedin.com/in/kevinj-pontoh/)

 <!--
 **kevinjeremia/kevinjeremia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.